With permission, I've extracted this picture from StockSnap. All rights reserved worldwide.

-On my way back home that same Thursday evening, I saw another kitten - this time a living one - on the road leading to our home.
-The kitten looked desperate for company given the way it was meowing audibly.
-When I got near it, I hunkered down and stroked it affectionately, something that made it warm to me and start following me after I stood up to walk.
+On my way back home, I saw another kitten - this time a living one.
+It looked desperate for company given the way it was meowing audibly.
+I hunkered down to stroke it, something that made it start following me after I stood up to walk.

-Afraid that the kitten might follow me all the way home, I did what I maintain was the right thing to do: I kicked it with one of my feet.
-That made it stop loping behind me.
-It stood still and began meowing again.
-As I walked away from it, I sympathized with its loneliness and wished it well.
+Afraid that it might follow me all the way home, I did what I maintain was the right thing to do: I kicked it with my foot.
+That made it stand still and begin meowing again.

 ---------------------------------------------------------------------